 To copy a directory, including all its files and subdirectories, use the

 In the following example we are copying the directory

 cp -R Pictures Pictures_backup

-The command above will create a destination directory and recursively copy all files and subdirectories from the source to the destination directory.
+The command above creates the destination directory, and recursively copy all files and subdirectories from the source to the destination directory.

-If the destination directory already exists the source directory itself and all its content will be copied to the destination directory.
-To copy only the files and subdirectories but not the target directories use the
+If the destination directory already exists, the source directory itself and all its content is copied inside the destination directory.
+To copy only the files and subdirectories but not the target directory, use the

 cp -RT Pictures Pictures_backup